oran2527/tictactoe-assembler/README.md

 Assembler

+## HOW TO RUN

+1. In the shell inside the folder with the tictactoe.asm file, type : nasm -f elf64 tictactoe.asm

+2. In the same shell, type ld -o tictactoe tictactoe.o

+3. In the same shell, type ./tictactoe

+4. Start to play

 ## ALGORITHM

 A board with 9 positions and the first player will mark a "X" and the second player marks and "O".
 The players don't play an occupied position.